webpack/meeting-notes/2016-07/july-22.md

 * Would this be a plugin?
   * Might be better as a library?
   * Yes, it would be, and potentially expose the entry points and the needed 'public modules'.
   * Would be a libraryTarget setting.
-IE: `libraryTarget: 'systemjs`
+IE: `libraryTarget: 'systemjs'`
   * Probably an underlying plugin will be written

 ###Takeaways